 Successful operations and supply change management professionals have diverse skills in leadership, communication, budgeting, problem solving, planning and coordination.
 Earning your MBA in Operations and Supply Change Management develops these skills and can position you for a career as:

 Professionals earning an MBA in operations management are in demand, especially in high-technology manufacturing and in the fast-growing service industries sector.
-Although employment of industrial production managers will decline slightly overall through 2022, according to the U.S. Bureau of Labor Statistics, the recent trend of "reshoring" may bring previously outsourced jobs and personnel back to the United States as firms move jobs to lower-cost regions of the country.
+Although employment of industrial production managers will decline slightly overall through 2024, according to the U.S. Bureau of Labor Statistics, the recent trend of "reshoring" may bring previously outsourced jobs and personnel back to the United States as firms move jobs to lower-cost regions of the country.

 Job prospects for those with an MBA in supply chain management are strong, as supply chain spending grows faster than the rest of the economy.
 Employment opportunities include traditional manufacturers and retailers to supply chain specialists such as consulting firms and transportation service providers.
 According to the BLS, employment of logisticians is projected to increase by 2 percent through 2024, with growth driven by "the need for logistics in the transportation of goods in a global economy."